Skip links

 The landscape of the Gorilla Trekking Area

-Given the volcanic nature of the Virunga region, one can anticipate negotiating some mountains in order to reach the gorillas.
+Given the volcanic nature of the Virunga region, one can anticipate negotiating some mountains to reach the gorillas.
 Rwanda has a thousand hills; hence, even Volcanoes National Park consists of five volcanoes.
 These include Mountain Gahinga, Mountain Bisoke, Mountain Muhabura, Mountain Karisimbi, and Mountain Sabyinyo.

 Sometimes you have to climb to find the mountain gorillas who rest or eat on the slopes.
 This is one of the reasons one needs some degree of fitness before embarking on gorilla trekking.
 Even the safari boots you use for gorilla trekking have to be positioned to help you throughout your trip.

-You are advised to keep your voices quiet when gorilla trekking, as mountain gorillas are afraid of strange sounds in their habitat.Enforcing gorilla trekking minimum age in Uganda and Rwanda.
+You are advised to keep your voices quiet when gorilla trekking, as mountain gorillas are afraid of strange sounds in their habitat.

 Given their immature nature, the youngsters below this age may not be able to be quiet to complete the trip.
 Control over them is also difficult.

 Sometimes the mountain gorillas will stroll over to touch or feel their guests.
 A youngster under the age of fifteen may not find this appealing.
-Pulling a way forcibly is very likely.
+Pulling away forcibly is very likely.

 Originally calm animals, mountain gorillas get disturbed when they see hostile actions from their guests.
-Usually, they pound their chests, gather grass about them, walk on one leg and hoot to indicate their wrath.
+Usually, they pound their chests, gather grass about them, walk on one leg, and hoot to indicate their wrath.

 Hard to Maintain Eight Meters From the Mountains Gorillas